carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

 - item10
 ```

-- `all` matcher matches all array items
+- `all` matcher matches all documents or array items
 ```yaml
 #@overlay/match by=overlay.all
 - item10